RuslanKarabalin/sde-thoughts/content/about.md

 +++

-Initially this blog was intended as thoughts of me in role of SDE
+Initially this blog was intended as thoughts of me in role of Software Development Engineer